-The worldwide acclaim of the Foreman Grill has resulted in sales of over 100 million in just over fifteen years.
+The Foreman Grill’s worldwide acclaim has resulted in sales of over 100 million in just over fifteen years.
 Although George Foreman has never established exactly how much he has earned from the endorsement, Salton, Inc. (now under the name Spectrum Brands Legacy, Inc.) paid him $138 million in 1999 to buy out the right to use his name.
 Before that, he was paid roughly 40% of the profits on each grill sold, earning him $4.5 million a month in payouts at its peak.
 In total, it is estimated that he has made over $200 million from the endorsement, a sum that is considerably more than he ever earned as a boxer.

 Hulk Hogan on Missing out on the George Foreman Grill

-In an interview on the MSG+ program The Game 365, Hulk Hogan opened up about how it was almost he who picked up the lucrative endorsement deal with the grill.
+In an interview on the MSG+ program The Game 365, Hulk Hogan opened up about how he almost picked up the grill’s lucrative endorsement deal.

 "George Foreman and I had the same agent," Hogan revealed.
 "I went to pick my children up early from school.
 When I came home, I checked my answering machine, and my agent said, ‘Hey, Hogan, I’ve got a grill, and I’ve got a blender; which one do you want to pick?
 I’ll call George and ask him since you’re not home…’